cubenicke/Fury/README.md

 /fury attack - toggles the use of autoattack.
 Experimental.
 /fury debug - toggles debug mode
 /fury distance - show distance to target
-/fury unit [player|target] - shows buffs and debuffs for player or target /fury where - info about whereabouts
+/fury log [on|off] - Start a new channel for logging commands will be saved to Logs folder /fury unit [player|target] - shows buffs and debuffs for player or target /fury where - info about whereabouts
 ```